 Learn journalistic techniques and stylistic tricks to tell effective, captivating sports stories in a variety of forms like a reporter.

 It’s no wonder that sports journalism is a dominant part of many media outlets.
-When it comes to good stories, sport has it all: the glory of winning, the agony of defeat, heroes, underdogs, human characters with their strengths and frailties.
+When it comes to good stories, sports have it all: the glory of winning, the agony of defeat, heroes, underdogs, human characters with their strengths and frailties.
 And in the world of sports, New York City is king.
-This course will teach students how to capture these sports stories in words, pictures and sounds.

 Through a combination of writing exercises, class discussions, guest speakers, site visits and attendance at sporting events, students will develop basic reporting and storytelling skills: interviewing, news judgment, researching and writing compelling articles.
 Students will practice thinking like reporters, ridding their writing of clutter, fact-checking their work and keenly observing the sport landscape in a city where there is no shortage of stories to tell.

 This course is ideal for sports-obsessed students or dedicated athletes who love writing and long to turn these passions into their life’s work.